Crift3vil/Tessera_hitl_hover/README.md

-Flash arduino_esp.ino to the esp32 using arduino ide
+Flash tessera_esp.ino to the esp32 using arduino ide

 NOTE:
 Linux restricts access to USB ports by default.
 Run this once per session: